 Nylon is stretchy but polyester is not.

 They have many contrasting characteristics as well.
-For example, nylon has good insulating properties, but polyester is more breathable.
+For example, nylon or vs polyamide has good insulating properties, but polyester is more breathable.
 Also, the first is oil-resistant while the latter is water-resistant.

 To keep it simple, we can say that each of these materials has its own qualities that make them shine.
 And it’s all thanks to these qualities that polyester and nylon have a wide range of applications.